kieviceb/TERRENATOR-WRO-2024/README.md

 - Proto wires
 - Pixy cam v2 x1
 - 3d structure (you can find the printables in `models`)
-- RC Car wheels x2
-- Makeblock car kit wheels x2
+- Lego mindstorms wheels x4
 - Toggle-Switch SPDT 6A/125VAC x1

 ## Strategy